Vietnam.vn - Nền tảng quảng bá Việt Nam

 “CO is a colorless, odorless gas that does not irritate the respiratory tract.
 Therefore, it is difficult to detect the presence of CO in the air.
 CO gas is formed by the incomplete combustion of carbon-containing materials such as gasoline, oil, natural gas, wood or charcoal, plastic, fabric, straw, etc. and is absorbed through the skin into the body, then converted into CO gas and causes poisoning,” said Dr. Nguyen Trung Nguyen.

 Dr. Nguyen Trung Nguyen warned that up to 50% of patients with mild CO poisoning will still suffer neurological sequelae, dementia, and memory loss after treatment.
-About 30% of those with severe poisoning initially with cardiovascular damage will die within 8 years due to arrhythmia complications.
+About 30% of those with severe initial poisoning with cardiovascular damage will die within 8 years due to arrhythmia complications.
 Furthermore, people over 35 years old with CO poisoning are at higher risk of sequelae.
-Therefore, early detection and treatment will reduce the severity, reduce the risk of death, and limit sequelae.
+Therefore, early detection and active treatment will reduce the severity, reduce the risk of death, and limit sequelae.

 MINH KHANG